tim4it/databox/README.md

 # Scheduled events

-The best way to optimize data retrieval and push is if service support event based data retrieval.
-In this case we don't need to schedule the request and push, because we get the data/event as it is provided.
-When data is pushed from third party provider (Web socket, RPC, libp2p, redis pub/sub,..) we can get it and push it to `databox`.
+The best way to optimize data retrieval and push is, if service support event based data retrieval.
+In this case we don't need to schedule the request and push, because we get the data/event as it is provided by th third party service.
+When data is pushed from third party provider (Web socket, RPC, libp2p, redis pub/sub,..) we can get it, parse it and push it to `databox`.

 ## Alternatives